Perspective on Life in the Philippines

 Many folks with Filipino roots have also come to this country and found the “American Dream.”
 Just look around the next time you are in a hospital; these excellent physicians, medical technologists and nurses are not only very technically competent but renowned around the world as caregivers.
 You will also find them in schools and universities as some of our better educators and thinkers.

 Given the enterprise and courage of the Filipino people as I know them, I find it difficult to believe that both of the issues identified, as well as any others that come up from time to time, would not normally be resolved to the satisfaction of both national interests.
+However, I have also found that there may be more at work than is obvious.

 I looked at the organizations that work with or sponsor the Christian Peacemakers.
-The “People’s Task Force for Bases Cleanup” that Ms. Garcia refers to in her column is a supporter of “Yes, Observe National Independence and Peace,” an activist Web site associated
+The “People’s Task Force for Bases Cleanup” that Ms. Garcia refers to in her column is a supporter of “Yes, Observe National Independence and Peace,” an activist Web site associated with a giant in the peace movement, Professor Roland Sumbulan.

 I have read a number of his writings and often agree, but on many occasions the professor paints the “imperial United States” as the villain in all things and the CIA as the ever-present evil provocateur.